-A typical treatment is 30 to 60 minutes long and begins with a health history form and consultation about your health and lifestyle.
+A typical treatment is 60 minutes long and begins with a health history form and consultation about your health and lifestyle.
 The reflexologist will use the information to customize the therapy.

 You may then be asked to remove your shoes and socks and sit comfortably in a reclining chair or on a massage table.
 The reflexologist will assess the feet and stimulate various points to identify areas of tenderness or tension.

 Brisk movements and massage may be used to warm the hands and feet.
 Finger or thumb pressure is then applied to the foot using reflexology techniques.
 Lotion or oil may be used, and the reflexologist may also use instruments like balls, brushes, and dowels.

 There is currently no regulation of reflexology in the United States.
 You may want to choose a therapist who is certified in Reflexology.